 Other films featuring the Forth rail bridge include Carry on Regardless.
 A.G.
 Barr also used the bridge in posters advertising its soft drink Irn-Bru, with the slogan "Made in Scotland, from girders".

-The 1981 film Chariots of Fire and the 2017 T2 Trainspotting both featured scenes from Arthur’s Seat, Holyrood.
+The 1981 film Chariots of Fire and the 2017 T2 Trainspotting both featured scenes from the Edinburgh landmark of Arthur’s Seat, Holyrood.
 In Chariots of Fire, Arthur’s Seat is a scenic backdrop to a conversation between Eric Liddell and his sister Jennie.
 The famous opening and closing scenes of the movie were filmed at West Sands Beach, St. Andrews, Fife.
 In the 1996 Danny Boyle film Trainspotting Renton and Spud go for a sunset run up Arthur’s Seat.
 Despite the movie being set in Edinburgh, most of it was actually shot in Glasgow.
 However the opening scene, with the chase down Princes Street into Waterloo Place, accompanied by Iggy Pop’s Lust for Life soundtrack, is one of the most iconic film scenes in modern British cinema.

 The 2011 movie of the David Nicholl’s book One Day starts with a pre-dawn silhouette sequence featuring Arthur’s Seat, Calton Hill, Waverley Bridge and the Balmoral Hotel, then returns to Edinburgh with a flashback at the end when Dexter and Emma climb Salisbury Crags.
 The characters' iconic kiss featured on the main film poster is the intersection of Moray Place and Forres St.